sulaimanQasimi/mod-health-app/PROJECT_REPORT.md

    - Additional UI improvements and user experience enhancements
    - Advanced reporting features

-The application is now more functional with improved appointment management, enhanced frontend stability, and better date handling, making it more suitable for production deployment with proper Persian/Dari calendar support and dynamic department-based workflows.
+The application is now more functional with improved appointment management, enhanced frontend stability, better date handling, and standardized Dari language translations, making it more suitable for production deployment with proper Persian/Dari calendar support, dynamic department-based workflows, and improved localization for Afghan users.